tjex/tjex.github.io/src/content/blog/2024/zettelkasten-grid-system.md

 I heard this terminology through Bryan Jenks.
 I like the symbolism.

 The status tags are great aids in Zettelkasten maintenance.
-We can filter our notes by 'seed' tag, and pick some to work on, iteratively promoting them to ferns or discovering they already are, and the tag just didn't get updated.
+We can filter our notes by `seed` tag, and pick some to work on, iteratively promoting them to ferns or discovering they already are, and the tag just didn't get updated.

-The bi-product of this process is stumbling across old ideas and connecting them under new context (remember the "Archive" folder in the PARA system?):
+The bi-product of this process is stumbling across old ideas and connecting them under new context.

 > *In the old system, the question is: Under which topic do I store this note?
 > In the new system, the question is: In which context will I want to stumble
 > upon it again?* ~ Sönke Ahrens, How to Take Smart Notes.

+This further invalidates the "Archive" folder in the PARA system.

 ### Structure tags

-4. *index*: a structure note for a specific topic.
+4. *index*: an index note for a specific topic.
-5. *project*: a structure note for a specific project.
+5. *project*: an index note for a specific project (I have one for my masters thesis).
+    - As this is also an index note, it gets saved in the index folder.
+5. *glossary*: all notes in the glossary folder.

-The purpose of these tags is purely technical.
-They are useful for sorting, either for retrieval or programmatic processes.
+The purpose of these tags is purely functional.
+They provide an alternate way to access or filter these notes as apposed to navigating to the `index` or `glossary` folders.

+> for example, in [zk-nvim](https://github.com/zk-org/zk-nvim), I can open a
+> search picker for tags, narrow to `glossary` and then fuzzy find through all
+> my glossary notes.

-## Note Metadata, File Naming and Future Proofing
+## Note Metadata and File Naming

 ### Metadata